dayanisc7709/apcsa-freedom-project/prep/presentation.md

 ## Conclusion
 * Time Management (Wanted to make something bigger, but didn't have the time, project was simplified, but was still something enjoyable to make)
-* Permanent URL to the game at the bottom
+* Permanent URL to the game video at the bottom

 <!-- EXAMPLE